maayansher/ss2_exe1/README.md

 `loadGraph` - Load a matrix to present a graph.
 The loadGraph supports square matrix only (otherwise throw error).

 `printGraph` - Print how many vertices and edges in the following graph.

+`size` - Return the number of vertices in the graph.

+`getEdge` - Return the weight of the edge between two vertices.

+`getAllVertices` - Return all vertices that connected to a specific vertex.

+`transpose` - Transpose the graph by swapping the row and columns of the matrix.

 - Algorithms functions: